experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **AJ Davis  11:04**

-I'm gonna actually take it a little different direction than e-commerce because we had a SAAS (software as a service) company that we worked with [love it].
+I'm gonna actually take it a little different direction than ecommerce because we had a SAAS (software as a service) company that we worked with [love it].
 One of the key takeaways any listener could take for their own website, no matter what kind of website they do, if they're selling something or not, is complexity makes it harder for people to make decisions.
 What we saw was, simplicity is good, but you have to get to the right kind of things that are simple.
 Putting the wrong simple things on isn't any better than having the right information buried.

 We worked with a client, who had a landing page that was really curated for the moment, that audience was in their buyer's journey.
 They had some contexts they were looking at some competitor information, and they just kept adding more information to it.
 They had product features, they had differentiators, and they had what to expect in the demo meeting.
 They had testimonials, they just had they had it all, they had a page that looked like one of those templates you find for what an ideal landing page should look like.